codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 **To do it all at scale, serving those who need it most.**

 # Our values
-*what we are like as an organization*
+*What we are like as an organization*

 1. **Empathy is our operating system.** We have a deep empathy for the people we work with.
 We seek to understand the problems they face and we work tirelessly to serve them.
 2. **No one is coming.
 It's up to us.** We don’t wait for the powers that be to ask us; we act.
 We don’t ask for permission; we find a way.
 We don’t talk change; we deliver it.